Zach Allen: Denver Broncos

 On March 15, 2023, Allen signed a three-year, $45.75 million contract with the Denver Broncos, following his former defensive coordinator with the Cardinals, Vance Joseph.
 Replacing Dre'Mont Jones as the Broncos starting left defensive end, Allen recorded 60 tackles, eight tackles-for-loss, five sacks, and a forced fumble.

 During the 2024 season, Allen recorded 8.5 sacks, 15 tackle-for-losses, and a safety, and was named a Second-team All-Pro.
 Allen joined Nick Bosa, Aaron Donald, J. J. Watt, and T. J. Watt as the only players to ever record 40 or more quarterback hits in a single season.
 In contrast with the rotational nature of defensive line positions in professional football, Allen led all defensive linemen in 2024 in snaps played at 964, over one hundred more than the next highest player.
 On the NFL Top 100 Players of 2025, Allen was ranked as the 90th best player in the league by his fellow NFL players.

 On August 2, 2025, Allen signed a four-year, $102 million contract extension with the Broncos.

+After recording 7 sacks and a league-leading 47 quarterback hits during the 2025 season, Allen received his first Pro Bowl and first-team All-Pro nods.
+He was later ranked the 73rd best player in the league on the NFL Top 100 Players of 2026 list.